 As we announced at WisCon in May 2020, we are thrilled to have Sheree Renée Thomas and Zen Cho as our Guests of Honor for WisCon 45 in 2021!

 Sheree Renée Thomas creates art inspired by myth and folklore, natural science and conjure, and the genius culture created in the Mississippi Delta.
 She is the author of Nine Bar Blues: Stories from an Ancient Future (Third Man Books, May 26, 2020), her first fiction collection.
 She is also the author of two multigenre/hybrid collections, Sleeping Under the Tree of Life, longlisted for the 2016 Otherwise Award and Shotgun Lullabies (Aqueduct Press), described as a “revelatory work like Jean Toomer’s Cane.”
 She edited the two-time World Fantasy Award-winning volumes, Dark Matter, that first introduced W.E.B.
 Du Bois’s work as science fiction and was the first black author to be honored with the World Fantasy Award since its inception in 1975.
 Her work is widely anthologized and has been nominated for a Pushcart Prize and received honorable mention in the Year’s Best volumes.
 Her essays have appeared in the New York Times and other publications.She serves as the Associate Editor of Obsidian: Literature & Arts in the African Diaspora (Illinois State University, Normal).
-She lives in Memphis, Tennessee.
+She lives in Memphis, Tennessee and is a past WisCon attendee.
 Connect with Sheree Renée Thomas on Facebook, Instagram, or Twitter.

 Zen Cho is the author of the Sorcerer to the Crown novels and a novella, The Order of the Pure Moon Reflected in Water, as well as the short story collection Spirits Abroad (joint winner of the 2015 Crawford Fantasy Award).
 She is a Hugo, Crawford and British Fantasy Award winner, and a finalist for the Locus and Astounding Awards.
 She edited the anthology Cyberpunk: Malaysia, and won a 2019 Hugo for her short piece “If at First You Don’t Succeed, Try, Try Again”.
 She was a juror for the Speculative Literature Foundation 2014 Diverse Writers and Diverse Worlds grants, served on the Board of Con or Bust and has been a SFWA mentor for emerging writers.
 She was born and raised in Malaysia, resides in the UK, and lives in a notional space between the two.
 She is a past WisCon attendee.
 Connect with Zen Cho on Facebook, Instagram, Pinterest, or Twitter.